luojunwei/HSSL/README.md

-# SSL
+# HSSL
-Scaffolding using short and long reads
+A hybrid scaffolding algorithm using short paired reads and long reads